xzzhang2/xzzhang2.github.io/pages/tutorials.md

 I have organized and attended several events, workshops, and seminars on the application of digital media data analytics, multimedia storytelling, and society well-being.

-In terms of knowledge transfer, I have contributed to several professional news media as a commentator.
+In terms of knowledge transfer and social impacts, I have contributed to several professional news media as a commentator.

 ---